 Each year there are approximately twenty-five courses on offer in the LLM Those subjects designated as seminar courses are examined by means of an 18,000 word thesis only.
-While most of the courses offered in 2016-2017 will run in 2017-2018, a few changes in the list are made from one year to the next and the Faculty cannot therefore guarantee that all subjects will be offered.
-The Faculty usually publishes a list of the available papers for the following academic year at the end of June/beginning of July.
+While most of the courses offered in 2017-2018 will run in 2018-2019, a few changes in the list are made from one year to the next and the Faculty cannot therefore guarantee that all subjects will be offered.
+The Faculty usually publishes a list of the available papers for the following academic year in July.

 Candidates generally have a free choice of papers from those prescribed although there may be unavoidable timetable clashes and certain combinations of papers may be prohibited.